 Regular cleanings can help detect problems before they get worse as well as prevent certain issues from occurring in the first place.
 Some of the things that can happen if you continually miss dental cleanings include:

-- Gum disease occurs when plaque and tartar irritate the gum line.
+Gum disease occurs when plaque and tartar irritate the gum line.
 The gum line becomes inflamed and small pockets form around the teeth, allowing for more bacteria, food, and plaque to get in and further inflame the gums.
 This eventually leads to gum disease, which can cause tooth and bone loss.
+A simple teeth cleaning can help patients avoid gum disease.

 That white hardened plaque, brown tartar, and dental stains are all made up of bacteria that are next to impossible to remove on your own.
 This can cause a problem with bad breath that no amount of mints or gum will be able to cover for you.
 Certain dental stains can only be removed with special tools that your hygienist has been trained to use.
 If you’ve used at-home whitening treatments to no avail and are still experiencing stains, you will need a professional cleaning to remove these spots.